RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 distributed microservices.
 Later on we'll explore how you can better manage and monitor the application after it is re-architected.

-In this lab you will learn more about `Supersonic Subatomic Java` [Qurakus](https://Quarkus.io/), has been designed with `Container first & Cloud Native World` in mind, and provides first-class support for these different paradigms.
-Quarkus development model morphs to adapt itself to the type of application you are developing.
+In this lab you will learn more about `Supersonic Subatomic Java` [Quarkus](https://quarkus.io/){:target="_blank"}, which is designed to be container and developer friendly.

-Quarkus is a `Kubernetes Native Java` stack tailored for `GraalVM & OpenJDK HotSpot`, crafted from the best of breed Java libraries and standards.
+Quarkus is a _Kubernetes Native_ Java stack, crafted from the best of breed Java libraries and standards.
 Amazingly fast boot time, incredibly low RSS memory (not just heap size!) offering near instant scale up and high density memory utilization in container orchestration platforms like Kubernetes.
 Quarkus uses a technique called compile time boot.
-[Learn more](https://quarkus.io/vision/container-first).
+[Learn more](https://quarkus.io/vision/container-first){:target="_blank"}.

-This will be one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) in 2020.
+This will be one of the runtimes included in [Red Hat Runtimes](https://www.redhat.com/en/products/runtimes){:target="_blank"}.

-You will implement one component of the monolith as a Quarkus microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Quarkus apps, microservices, and OpenShift/Kubernetes.

 #### Goals of this lab

 ---

+You will implement one component of the monolith as a Quarkus microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Quarkus apps, microservices, and OpenShift/Kubernetes.

 The goal is to deploy this new microservice alongside the existing monolith, and then later on we'll tie them together.
 But after this lab, you should end up with something like:

 ![lab3_goal]({% image_path goal.png %}){:width="700px"}

 #### What is Quarkus?

 ---

 ![quarkus-logo]({% image_path quarkus-logo.png %})

 For years, the client-server architecture has been the de-facto standard to build applications.
 But a major shift happened.
 The one model rules them all age is over.
 A new range of applications and architecture styles has emerged and impacts how code is written and how applications are deployed and executed.
 HTTP microservices, reactive applications, message-driven microservices and serverless are now central players in modern systems.

-[Qurakus](https://Quarkus.io/) offers 4 major benefits to build cloud-native, microservices, and serverless Java applicaitons:
+[Quarkus](https://Quarkus.io/){:target="_blank"} offers 4 major benefits to build cloud-native, microservices, and serverless Java applicaitons:

 * **Developer Joy** - Cohesive platform for optimized developer joy through unified configuration, Zero config with live reload in the blink of an eye, streamlined code for the 80% common usages with flexible for the 20%, and no hassle native executable generation.

 * **Unifies Imperative and Reactive** - Inject the EventBus or the Vertx context for both Reactive and imperative development in the same application.

 * **Functions as a Service and Serverless** - Superfast startup and low memory utilization.
 With Quarkus, you can embrace this new world without having to change your programming language.

 * **Best of Breed Frameworks & Standards** - CodeReady Workspaces Vert.x, Hibernate, RESTEasy, Apache Camel, CodeReady Workspaces MicroProfile, Netty, Kubernetes, OpenShift, Jaeger, Prometheus, Apacke Kafka, Infinispan, and more.